bitrat/bitrat-blog-starter/content/en/blog/disability-disrupters-workflow.md

 * tick link to tip jar
 * Save Episode
 * Upload episode transcript file
-	NOTE: If you make a mistake and have to re-upload transcript file, F5 the transcript page after deletion, before you upload a new file*
+	* NOTE: If you make a mistake and have to re-upload transcript file, **F5** the transcript page, before you upload a new transcript
 * Speaker A - go into edit mode on transcript text, and change Speaker A combo box to the correct speaker

 ## After Episode has been published (after 8 hours)